Just when you think the weather is done wreaking havoc on your moods, here comes summer with all it’s heat and sunshine.

 Did you know that the sun can trigger mania?
 The longer days almost beg you to be more productive, but then you have to deal with the heat.
 This can lead to frustration, after all no one wants to work outside when the temperatures are 80˚ to 90˚ and higher.
 This often leads to trying to tackle other tasks or making poor life choices since you feel like you have to do something.

-There are some other things that can bring on a manic episode that often include,
+There are some other things that can bring on a manic episode that often include the stressors of:

 - Planning a vacation